rust-lang/rfcs/text/0000-box-error-alias.md

 # Drawbacks
 [drawbacks]: #drawbacks

- 1. Increases std api surface area, although semantically there is no change since it is a type alias.
+ 1. Increases std api surface area, although semantically there is no change since it only a type alias is added.
  2. Could potentially encourage people to use it instead of a specialized type like [`anyhow::Error`](https://docs.rs/anyhow/latest/anyhow/struct.Error.html).